-When cops called the students’ parents to warn them, they realised that many of them did not even know their children were using the vehicles in their absence
+When the traffic cops called the students' parents to warn them, they realised that many of them did not even know their children were using the vehicles in their absence

 With Navi Mumbai already witnessing a spurt in cases of traffic violations, the Traffic police were surprised to find a large number of school-going students riding two-wheelers before attaining the age of 18 years.

 Some of the students that were stopped for checking during the drive

 What’s worse, parents of many of the students did not even know that their children were using the vehicles in their absence.
 In a surprise drive conducted on Tuesday, the Navi Mumbai Traffic police caught over 50 under-age students riding two-wheelers without a driving licence.
 Such cases were found in Koparkahirane, Vashi, Belapur, Rabale, Seawoods and Turbhe.